chuck-h/steve/README.md

 ### Fork notes
-This fork of Steve is for exploring Smart Charging features; the work is in the SmartCharging branch.
+This fork of Steve is for exploring Smart Charging features.
+It is a submodule of https://github.com/chuck-h/SteVe-SC, which also includes a LoadManager software component which interoperates with this submodule.

 ![SteVe](src/main/resources/webapp/static/images/logo.png)